microsoft/vscode-docs/docs/java/java-refactoring.md

 TOCTitle: Refactoring
 ContentId: 36ee3e12-9bcc-4f01-9672-857ad2733c2d
 PageTitle: Java code refactoring and Source Actions for Visual Studio Code
-DateApproved: 4/9/2020
+DateApproved: 12/9/2021
 MetaDescription: Java code refactoring and Source Actions for Visual Studio Code
 ---
 # Java refactoring and Source Actions

-Visual Studio Code provide many options to refactor your source code as well as Source Actions to generate code and fix issues while you're coding.
+Visual Studio Code provides many options to refactor your source code as well as Source Actions to generate code and fix issues while you're coding.
 To access them, click on the `light bulb` 💡 whenever you see it.
 Or right-click the editor view and pick **Source Action...**.

 ## List of Supported Code Actions

 - [Refactoring](#refactoring)
   - [Assign to variable](#assign-to-variable)
   - [Convert anonymous to nested class](#convert-anonymous-to-nested-class)